OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/instructions.md

 ### The roll

-After each player have played their choosen card face down, the GM shuffles the card and places them face up on the table.
-Depending on whether there is a "No incident" or a "Sabotage" card played, the GM will read the appropriate outcome from the pillar card and announce what the deployment team needs to roll in order for the pillar to succeed.
+After each player has played their chosen card face down, the GM shuffles the cards and places them face up on the table.
+Depending on whether a "No incident" or "Sabotage" card is played, the GM will read the appropriate outcome from the pillar card and announce what the deployment team needs to roll to succeed.

 - If all cards are **No incident** cards — Roll a d20, a 5+ (plus/minus modifiers).
 - If a **Sabotage** option card has been played — Roll a d20, a 15+ (plus/minus modifiers).

 - **Roll meets or exceeds the target:** Pillar success.
 The pillar remains standing.
 Any active negative modifiers are removed before the next pillar.
 - **Roll falls below the target (adjusted):** Pillar failure.
 The pillar takes a strike.
 Morale tanks. −1 modifier applied to the next pillar.
 - **Three pillars fails:** DEF CON gets canceled.
-The Short-Sellers gets their payout.
+The Short-Sellers get their payout.
 The game ends.

-Record modifiers on a shared notepad everyone can see or play with the character cards face up and use a d6 die to keep track of morale.
+Record modifiers on a shared notepad that everyone can see or play with the character cards face up, and use a d6 die to keep track of morale.

 ### Between Events